IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: Introduction

 \section{Introduction}

-One of the defining characteristics of modern societies is the embeddedness of technology in most aspects of human life.
-Understanding how humans respond to technological innovations is essential for the successful introduction of digital tools in human-welfare centered fields such as healthcare, education, and labor markets.
-In healthcare, the role of artificial intelligence (AI) is continually evolving and understanding the paradigm shift of traditional medical relationships from physician-patient to physician-AI-patient will require a comprehensive awareness of existing human-human interactive structures in medicine and the challenges the introduction of AI poses to them.
+One of the defining characteristics of modern societies is the embeddedness of technology in many aspects of human life.
+Understanding how humans respond to technological innovations is essential for the successful introduction of digital tools in human-welfare-centered fields such as healthcare, education, and labor markets.
+In healthcare, the role of artificial intelligence (AI) is continually evolving, and understanding the paradigm shift of traditional medical relationships from physician-patient to physician-AI-patient will require a comprehensive awareness of existing human-human interactive structures in medicine and the challenges the introduction of AI poses to them.
 We find that a technological approach to healthcare comes with its own set of challenges.
 In particular, we focus on the complex social structure that emerges from physician-AI-patient interaction.
-Studies that look at users’ response to the introduction of AI-enabled tools in human-welfare centered fields, indicate the outcome of the interaction is contingent on the level of complexity and type of the task, the expertise of the user, and the mental models users have formed about the fairness of the tool \cite{kaufmann2020teachers,lee2018understanding,sundar2001conceptualizing,cowgill2018bias}.
-Begetting mental models that ignite a cooperative interaction between healthcare providers and patients will require a regulatory and behavioural approach that can provide a guiding base for all users involved \cite{emanuel2019artificial,terry2019regulating}.
+Studies that look at users’ responses to the introduction of AI-enabled tools in human-welfare-centered fields indicate the outcome of the interaction is contingent on the level of complexity and type of the task, the expertise of the user, and the mental models users have formed about the fairness of the tool \cite{kaufmann2020teachers,lee2018understanding,sundar2001conceptualizing,cowgill2018bias}.
+In healthcare, past experiences with technology and AI complexity mediate patient acceptance of AI \cite{richardson2022framework, richardson2021patient}.
+Begetting mental models that ignite a cooperative interaction between healthcare providers and patients will require a regulatory and behavioral approach that can provide a guiding base for all users involved \cite{emanuel2019artificial,terry2019regulating}.